USFWS/secas/content/blog/published/2026-09-22-The-Blueprint-helps-support-Ocmulgee-National-Park-and-Preserve-Strategic-Plan.md

 In the Ocmulgee study, while you won't see it referenced in the final document, the NPS informally used the Southeast Conservation Blueprint to assist with assessing the national significance criterion.
 The Blueprint helped identify key natural features within the river corridor and confirm that the NPS hadn't missed any.
 It also helped evaluate the current condition of those features.
 The Blueprint helped provide critical information about the broader landscape to complement the site-specific information partners already had about protected areas in the study.

-At the same time, SECAS staff worked with the National Parks Conservation Association (NPCA) to analyze a 5-county area around the Ocmulgee River Corridor and provide a white paper that shaped the NPCA's public comments.
+At the same time, SECAS staff worked with the National Parks Conservation Association (NPCA) to analyze a 5-county area around the Ocmulgee River corridor and provide a white paper that shaped the NPCA's public comments.
 The NPCA used the analysis to help advocate for a broader definition of the river corridor that included the surrounding uplands, rather than focusing exclusively on the waterway itself--a vision that was ultimately reflected in the study area boundary.

 <figure>
 	<enhanced:img src="$images/OcmulgeeStudyArea.jpg" alt="A map of conservation areas included in the Ocmulgee study area"/>